Jaren Marino (15) and Eddie Gordon (11, back left) are two South Charleston High School graduates who play at WVU Tech.

 MONTGOMERY, W.Va. - Somewhere along the line, South Charleston High became a feeder school for WVU Tech.How else do you explain the recent success the Golden Bears have had luring SC athletes to their men's basketball program?Tech sports four former Black Eagles on its roster, including two starters - 6-foot-1 junior wing Jaren Marino and 5-9 freshman point guard Ra'Shaud Kincaid.Also playing for the Golden Bears most nights are 5-5 junior point guard Eddie Gordon and 6-4 freshman forward Hunter Moles.
 Moles doubles as a goalkeeper for Tech's soccer team.

-"They've had Bobby Dawson and Vic Hebert, so that's great coaching, and they've got great kids and great students over there.
+"They've got a great program,'' Tech coach Bob Williams said of South Charleston High School."They've had Bobby Dawson and Vic Hebert, so that's great coaching, and they've got great kids and great students over there.
 Ra'Shaud and Jaren are in engineering.
 They're good players, they're smart.
 They know how to play.''